 Clinical consequences of plaque rupture in coronary arteries depend not only on plaque anatomy but also on relative balance of procoagulant and anticoagulant activity in the blood and on the vulnerability of the myocardium to arrhythmias.

 A link between infection and atherosclerosis has been observed, specifically an association between serologic evidence of certain infections (eg, Chlamydia pneumoniae, cytomegalovirus) and coronary artery disease (CAD).
 Putative mechanisms include indirect effects of chronic inflammation in the bloodstream, cross-reactive antibodies, and inflammatory effects of infectious pathogens on the arterial wall.

-There are numerous risk factors (see see Risk Factors for Atherosclerosis).
+There are numerous risk factors (see Table 1: Risk Factors for Atherosclerosis).
 Certain factors tend to cluster as the metabolic syndrome, which is becoming increasingly prevalent.
 This syndrome includes abdominal obesity, atherogenic dyslipidemia, hypertension, insulin resistance, a prothrombotic state, and a proinflammatory state in sedentary patients (see Metabolic Syndrome).
 Insulin resistance is not synonymous with the metabolic syndrome but may be key in its etiology.

 |PrintOpen table in new window

 Certain dyslipidemias (high total or LDL level, low HDL level, increased total-to-HDL cholesterol ratio)